 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-29,1% of credit lines are under account on behalf of women.
+- 100% of credit lines are under joint accounts of husband-wife.

 |Geographical Location||Tinh Bac Giang, Tinh Ben Tre, Tinh Binh Dinh, Tinh Ha Tinh, Tinh Lao Cai, Tinh Nam Dinh, Tinh Phu Tho, Tinh Soc Trang, Tinh Son La, Tinh Tien Giang|